PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Results

-We conducted a user study to evaluate PREFINE with actual users.
+\paragraph{Human Preference Ratings} We conducted a user study to evaluate PREFINE with actual users.
 The evaluation followed a similar design protocol (Section~\ref{sec:evaluation}) as used in PerMPST.

-This design was chosen for two main reasons: (1) the generated stories in PerMPST are shorter than those in PerDOC, which helps reduce cognitive load and allows users to maintain consistent evaluation quality; and (2) although PREFINE showed statistically significant improvements in the automatic evaluation, the absolute differences in Likert-scale scores were relatively small, prompting us to conduct a more fine-grained human evaluation.
+This design was primarily motivated by the fact that the generated stories in PerMPST are shorter than those in PerDOC, which helps reduce cognitive load and allows annotators to maintain consistent evaluation quality.

 Table~\ref{tab:humanresult} presents the results of the human evaluation.
-The findings demonstrate that our approach generates stories that better align with users’ actual preferences compared to both Prompt-Persona (PP) and Self-Refine (SR).
-PREFINE achieved the highest average preference scores and was most frequently ranked first.
-These differences were statistically significant when compared to PP ($p < 10^{-8}$) and SR ($p = 0.009$), indicating a strong preference for our method.
-These results are also consistent with the trends observed in automatic evaluation, reinforcing the effectiveness of our approach.
+The findings demonstrate that our approach generates stories that better align with users’ actual preferences compared to both PP and SR. PREFINE achieved the highest average preference scores and the best average rank (lower is better; Avg.
+Rank — PREFINE 1.35, SR 1.98, PP 2.67).
+PREFINE consistently outperformed both PP and SR, with posterior credible intervals for the latent score difference $\Delta$ lying entirely above zero, indicating a strong preference for our method.\footnote{The model incorporates random effects for participants and story premises to account for rater variability and premise-level differences.} Furthermore, PREFINE was effective across all premise sets used in our experiments.
+Detailed results, as well as supplementary analyses on inter-annotator agreement, are reported in Appendix \ref{appendix:per-premise}, \ref{appendix:IAA}.